Any questions? Chat live with one of our advisers and get answers today.

 Credibility interviews normally take place in your local Visa Application Centre, via a video link.
 You will be interviewed by an ECO based in the UK.

 Make sure you have done some detailed research on University of Sussex International Study Centre, as well as accommodation options, costs, and the local area.
 Also familiarise yourself with the content of your chosen course.

 Below are some examples of questions you may be asked.
 Think carefully before answering, because interviewers expect you to take the process seriously.
 Be honest, and avoid yes and no answers.
 Talk as naturally as possible; you do not want to look like you are repeating pre-prepared answers.

 If you do meet the criteria set out in UKVI’s immigration rules, your application will be refused.
 If you receive a visa refusal, you have 28 days to submit an Administrative Review to the UKVI and contest the decision made by the ECO.
-This requires you to respond in writing to each of the points raised in the refusal and you must submit your Administration Review from outside the UK.
+This requires you to respond in writing to each of the points raised in the refusal and you must submit your Administrative Review from outside the UK.